 Q: How about New Year’s Eve?
 We want to go out somewhere, but not spend a lot of money.

 Unfortunately, like any major world capital, if you want to celebrate New Year’s Eve in a restaurant, you should expect to pay a big premium for the experience.
-Paris By Mouth has a list of places that are usually open that night for the festivities.
+Paris By Mouth often posts a list of places that are usually open that night for the festivities.
+(Check their site closer to the holiday as it changes from year to year.)
+As mentioned, places hike up their prices for that night so you might want to just find a nice café and have a simple dinner, then celebrate elsewhere.
+(Parisians do celebrate on the streets but be aware that things can get rowdy in certain areas.
+Certain lines of the métro usually run all night but expect taxis and Uber cars to be scarce.)

 A: I’ve compiled a wealth of tips, along with resources and links to recipes that should help you out in Making French Macarons.